 Keep in mind EVERYONE wants to move on the weekend.

 Depending on how many crews we have available and how busy it is will change this one way or the other randomly thoughout the year.

 So if parking may be an issue, elevators to share or anything else that could make your move take longer maybe you should look toward

 |19) Q: Is there a trip fee?

-|A: YES & NO, The trip fee is included in the first 2 hour charge.
+|A: YES - The trip fee is included in the first 2 hour charge.

-If you are located outside of our normal working area there might be an additional charge to cover the crews time and fuel to travel to/from that area.
+If you are located outside of our local area there might be an additional charge to cover fuel and time to/from that area.

 |20) Q: Will you hook up water lines?

 |A: Yes.
-We will hook up or disconnect water lines on your fridge or washer upon the customer's request.
+We will hook up or disconnect water lines on your fridge or washer at the customer's request.